learn-co-curriculum/swift-soundcloud-sandbox/README.md

 ### Favoriting

 Allow users to favorite and unfavorite users and tracks.
-Check out the docs; this is done with a `PUT` to `/me/favorites/<track or user id>`.
+Check out the docs; this is done with `PUT`s and `DELETE`s to `/me/favorites/<track or user id>`.